Ikotun, Nigeria: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types D and G. Check that you find the necessary type.
-A lot of adapters currently sold are simply plug changers and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types D and G. Make sure to choose the correct type.
+A lot of adapters currently available are simply plug changers and expect your electronics to adjust the voltage themselves.
 If your electronics can't do that they could burn up.
-This one should work in most countries.
+This one should work in most areas.

 November

-Traveling to Ikotun in November, you will notice that it is consistently hot.
+If you are traveling to Ikotun in November, you will notice that it is extremely hot.
 Daytime temperatures are in the 80s F (low 30s C).

 What to wear/what to pack: